krontech/chronos-cam-app/doc/testing/BASIC.md

     * Sharp edges that are in focus should not display any abnormal colouration.
 3. Tap the focus aid button to enable the focus aid feature.
     * Sharp edges that are in focus should appear green (the default focus aid colour).
-4. Adjust the focus on the camera lense to bring the subject in and out of focus.
+4. Adjust the focus on the camera lens to bring the subject in and out of focus.
     * Focus peaking colouration should appear and disappear as the subject moves in and out of focus.
 5. Press the red recording button on the top of the camera.